yuexiaofeng/yuexiaofeng.github.io/_posts/2023-12-16-i-disagree.md

 * I see what you're saying, but I disagree. ...
 * I'm not sure that I agree with those findings.

 Later on I learnt more on why people like to go with all these politer versions as I lived longer in Canada.
 Get this, there's even a thing called sandwich feedbacks.
 That is, the intended true negative feedback is wrapped between two positive ones, to ease the impact.
-It's probably not uncommon in Canada, as people are just too polite to give constructive feedbacks, let alone issuing disagreements - after all, this is a country where "sorry" does not necessarily constitute an admission of guilt in the eyes of the law[^fn2] cuz people say that way too often.
+It's probably not uncommon in Canada (or Minnesota[^fn2]), as people are just too polite to give constructive feedbacks, let alone issuing disagreements - after all, this is a country where "sorry" does not necessarily constitute an admission of guilt in the eyes of the law[^fn3] cuz people say that way too often.

 I’m not saying sandwich feedbacks are harmful, but they sure can backfire.
 In the event of a sandwich feedback, to correctly decode it, the receiver would perhaps need to rely on other non-verbal contexts or cues (read the between the lines), or even gestures (read the room).
 After all, I was taught that `2 > 1` - with all things being equal, 2 positives plus 1 negative should still be positive right?
 But who knows all that is just an elaborated effort in telling the one negative in the middle.
 I'd say this would be an example of high context.